GMOD/ucsc-hub-js/README.md

 Read about hub.txt, genomes.txt, and trackDb.txt files here: <https://genome.ucsc.edu/goldenpath/help/hgTrackHubHelp.html>

 Files are essentially JavaScript `Map`s.
-A hub.txt file is a map with th keys as the first word in each line and the value as the rest of the line, like this:
+A hub.txt file is a map with keys as the first word in each line and the value as the rest of the line, like this:

     Map {
       "hub" => "UCSCHub",